Write-Through and Write-Behind Caching Overview

 for Write-Through operations.

 In Write-Through caching, an operation is first applied on the cache store and then synchronously updated to the configured data source.
-Using Write-Through, operations will be completed after NCache applies that operation to the data source.
-You can use Write-Through caching if immediate data source updates are critical and you need to update the data source as soon as the cache is updated.
+Using Write-Through, operations will be completed after NCache applies that operation on the data source.
+You can use Write-Through caching if immediate data source updates are critical and you need to update data source as soon as cache is updated.

 Write-Behind

-In Write-Through, due to synchronous operations on the data source, the rate of operations will be the same as the rate of user operations on the cache.
-For applications with high user traffic, the rate of user operations on the cache can be very high which can overwhelm your data source.
-Also, synchronous data source operations may affect the response time of a user operation.
+In Write-Through, due to synchronous operations on the data source, the rate of operations will be same as the rate of user operations on the cache.
+For applications with high user traffic, the rate of user operations on cache can be very high which can overwhelm your data source.
+Also synchronous data source operations may affect response time of a user operation.

 To overcome these problems, Write-Behind can be used instead of Write-Through.
-In Write-Behind, the data source operations are performed asynchronously after NCache performs operations on the cache-store.
-After updating the cache store, these operations are queued up and later applied to configure the data sources asynchronously.
+In Write-Behind, the data source operations are performed asynchronously after NCache performs operations on cache store.
+After updating the cache store, these operations are queued up and later applied to configured the data sources asynchronously.
 Thus using Write-Behind will enhance the response time of the cache operations.

 Throttling